Plunking For Steelhead: Includes 2 Most Effective Plunking Rigs

 Concentration areas are often found where on the softer water edges just below a rapid or shallow section.

 Seams are the transition area between the fast water and the slow water.
-Often seams collect the most bubble and anglers often call these bubble lines.
+Often, seams collect the most bubbles and anglers often call these bubble lines.
 Food for the fish, like insects and eggs will also concentrate in the seams.

-Every experienced angler and river guide knows that the holding of steelhead in any location in a steelhead river depends on the time of year, the temperature of the water.
+Every experienced angler and river guide knows that the holding of steelhead in any location in a steelhead river depends on the time of year and the temperature of the water.
 This is important information if you want to be able to consistently catch steelhead.

 When To Plunk For Steelhead